imrafaelmerino/JIO/README.md

 Noteworthy points:

 - **Clocks**: In modern programming, managing time is critical, and using `Instant.now()` directly throughout your code introduces side effects.
 I advocate using clocks, represented by the `clock` instance in our `SignupService`.
-A clock is a functional alternative to the widespread use of `Instant.now()`.
-It provides better control and makes your code more predictable.
+They provide better control and makes your code more predictable.

-- **JsObjExp**: The `JsObjExp` expression is highly expressive when building JSON objects.
+- **JsObjExp**: The `JsObjExp` expression is highly expressive.
 It allows us to define the structure of the resulting JSON object in a clear and declarative manner.
 In our code, we use it to construct a JSON object with multiple key-value pairs, each representing a specific piece of information (`"number_users"`, `"id"`, `"addresses"`, `"timestamp"`, etc.).
 This approach simplifies the creation of complex JSON structures and enhances code readability.

 - Error handling is handled gracefully with the `recover` functions, providing alternative values (e.g., -1 for `countUsers`) in case of errors.